TungstenHub/tngt-pages/en/exp/sum_natural_numbers.md

 $$S=-\frac{1}{12}$$

-So we can summarize everything we have seen so far in the following accurate terms.
+So we can summarize everything we have seen so far in the following accurate terms

 >>>
 _We don't know what the hell can mean that $1+2+3+4+5+\cdots=-\frac{1}{12}$, but all people willing to associate a finite sum to this series end up saying it adds up to $-\frac{1}{12}$._